AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

    <!-- add screenshot -->

-1. After you understand the costs associated with enabling this connection in Customer Journey Analytics, select **[!UICONTROL Use connection]**. <!-- double-check these dialog button names -->
+1. After you understand the costs associated with enabling this connection in Customer Journey Analytics, enable the toggle, **[!UICONTROL Use connection in CJA]**.

+1. Select **[!UICONTROL Use connection]**. <!-- double-check these dialog button names -->

 #### Remove the connection from Customer Journey Analytics